erikdubois/Xubuntu-16.10/README.md

 Using Surfn icons from https://github.com/erikdubois/Surfn

-Aureol conky can be found here https://github.com/erikdubois/Aureola
+Aureola conky can be found here https://github.com/erikdubois/Aureola

 Your result can be